mbechc/dynon/README.md

 ***

-3 files from Dynon Skyview - have in mind that there are 2 screens.
-SN5171 is First Screen with EMS (Engine monitoring System attached) This screen therefore have more data from when engine warms up- both screens always (should have) data from time of take-off
+3 files from Dynon Skyview - have in mind that there are 2 screens.(Screen 2 is SN5172) SN5171 is First Screen with EMS (Engine monitoring System attached) This screen therefore have more data from when engine warms up- both screens always (should have) data from time of take-off

 One file is Waypoints for both screens